finopsfoundation/framework/_vendor-members/corestack.md

 website-url: "https://www.corestack.io/"

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
 company-description: CoreStack, an AI-powered multi-cloud governance solution, empowers enterprises to unleash the power of cloud on their terms by helping them rapidly achieve continuous and autonomous cloud governance at scale.
-CoreStack enables enterprises to realize outcomes across FinOps, SecOps and CloudOps, such as 40% cloud cost reduction, 50% operational efficiency boost and 100% security and compliance assurance.
+CoreStack enables enterprises to realize outcomes across FinOps, SecOps, and CloudOps, such as 40% cloud cost reduction, 50% operational efficiency boost and 100% security and compliance assurance.

 # Membership level, type and vendor certifications
 member-level: general